Děčín: Bridges

-Staroměstský Bridge ("Old Town Bridge") dates from 1574.
+Staroměstský most ("Old Town Bridge") dates from 1574.
 This stone bridge replaced an older stone bridge, destroyed during the 1561 floods.
 The bridge is decorated by a Baroque sculpture group of Saints Vitus, Wenceslaus and John of Nepomuk, created by Michael Brokoff in 1714.

 Ovčí můstek ("Sheep Bridge") is a small Renaissance bridge from 1561.
 The bridge is significantly arched to protect it from floods.

-Tyrš Bridge is one of the main landmarks of Děčín.
+Tyršův most ("Tyrš Bridge") is one of the main landmarks of Děčín.
 This steel bridge was built in 1933 on the site of the older Empress Elisabeth Bridge, which was no longer suitable for increased traffic.
 The steel structure is supported by modified pillars from the original bridge.
-The bridge was named in honor of the local native Miroslav Tyrš.
+The bridge was named in honour of the local native Miroslav Tyrš.

 Other

 In the Elbe near the left bank stands a basalt hunger stone, which is visible only when water levels are low.
 It is one of the oldest hydrological monuments in Central Europe.
 It is an indicator of drought in the region.
 The oldest legible record for which the time of origin is verified dates from 1616.

 The most visited tourist destination in the city is Děčín Zoo.
 It was founded in 1948.